🪟Building on Windows

 Download

-from https://sockettools.com/kb/openssl-installation-packages-windows/Run installer and install Openssl where you want
+openssl_1.1.1n_win32_complete.zipfrom https://sockettools.com/kb/openssl-installation-packages-windows/Run installer and install Openssl where you want

 Add

-)Create a new User variable (using the same window as the PATH editor): Name it
+binfolder to the PATH (ie:G:\Compilation\OpenSSL\bin)Create a new User variable (using the same window as the PATH editor): Name it

-with same value as bin folder (ieG:\Compilation\OpenSSL\bin
+OPENSSL_DIRwith same value as bin folder (ieG:\Compilation\OpenSSL\bin)

 Note: In cse the OpenSSL link resolves to a dead download, you can install OpenSSL from this alternative source.
 (From https://slproweb.com/)